EneroPl/vue-publisher/README.md

 This boilerplate provides a pure Vue template with minimal configuration settings for developing components and more with the idea that you will publish your masterpiece on npm, yarn or other platforms.

-Of course, you can use @vue-cli, but it seemed to me that for publishing a small component, there are a lot of packages that are pulled up by this template.
+Of course, you can use `@vue-cli`, but it seemed to me that for publishing a small component, there are a lot of packages that are pulled up by this template.

 ## Install & Usage